XKirby/en/techniques.md

 Your Species' Tech Defaults are especially useful here – you can add on one of your Tech Default sets without modifying the *FP*{: .spirit-color } cost at all!
 Any Optional Tech Defaults which would apply can be added on as well without *FP*{: .spirit-color }.
 Required Tech Defaults *must*{: .underlined } be added where they would apply, and don't modify *FP*{: .spirit-color }.
+Tech Defaults can only save FP once across the entirety of a Technique.
+This applies even to random slots in traits like Roulette, which would otherwise calculate FP separately.

 Generally you can only take a Trait once, with different forms of the Trait (e.g. different elements) counting as separate distinct Traits.
 While you can stack as many Traits on a Technique as you please, there are limits to how much *FP*{: .spirit-color } you can save with negative Traits.
 You can only save *FP*{: .spirit-color } from a number of Traits equal to your level.